realitydeslab/drifting-whispers/README.md

 # Wafting Whispers

+## Title

-* Title: Wafting Whispers
+Wafting Whispers (2023)

+## Tagline

-* Tagline: “Let the wind bring you to me.”
+Let the wind bring you to me.

-* Description:
+## Description

 Wafting Whispers (2023) is an interactive augmented reality art experience to connect nomadic souls, where embodied selves autonomously wafting over digital winds driven by real-world climate data; forming an spatial social network state.

-* Years: 2023
+## Abstract

+Introducing "Wafting Whispers," an avant-garde interactive art social experiment, which establishes a nomadic spatial-social network within the augmented reality (AR) medium.
+As digital nomads navigate different destinations, they can impart and whisper their thoughts to the AR app, crafting AI representations that mirror their emotional and mental state at a specific time and place.
+These embodied AI creations, forming a HERE and PRESENT moment version of digital nomads themselves, termed "essences" within our platform, are minted on the blockchain and visualized as lively, engaging sound-reactive blobs within the augmented atmosphere of cityscapes.
+These digital essences would meander through the augmented urban topology, guided by "the will of nature," meaning they are propelled by the "on-chain digital wind," a real-time representation of winds and air currents derived from data of real-world atmospheric physics, regarded as digital physics in the autonomous world engine.
+Subsequently, through the AR app, fellow digital nomad can encounter and interact with these essences, conversing with the AI semblances of individuals from ANOTHER locale and a PRIOR moment, thereby forging new, unexpected ties between souls.
+This art experiment offers a novel form of shared co-presence for individuals across asynchronous times and spaces, building a spatial-social network state atop our physical geospatial reality, all interconnected by the pioneering use of real-world physics data as digital physics, thereby making happenings in mixed reality an authenticated fact on the blockchain for the first time.

+## Media

+Augmented Reality app
+- Digital Physics privided by Autonomous World Engine on Blockchain
+- Geospatial Localization by Google Geospatial API
+- Social identity by Len Protocol.

-Media & Technologies:
+## Media & Technologies:

 * An augmented reality app:
   * Game Engine: [Unity 2023.2](https://unity.com)